Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Discussion

 \section{Discussion}

-We employ structural modeling and projected electrostatic potential calculations with Gaussian blurring to simulate STEM-HAADF contrast, illustrating how antiphase boundaries in $\delta$-DRX appear under specific projection conditions.
+The simulated images shown throughout this work are projected electrostatic potentials generated from the structural models and used to produce HAADF-like contrast emphasizing the projected cation ordering.
+Since the objective of this study is to determine how crystallographic variant relationships manifest in projection rather than to quantitatively reproduce experimental image intensities, this approach provides a computationally efficient means of identifying the projected ordering motifs and interface discontinuities associated with different interface geometries.
 This work defines the limits of single-zone-axis STEM-HAADF imaging during symmetry-reduction transformations, as is the case when spinel ordering forms from a rocksalt.
 While multiple zone axes can sometimes provide three-dimensional structural data \cite{gong2018three}, characterizing spinel domain formation in $\delta$-DRX is effectively restricted to the [110] zone axis.
 As shown in Figure S1, other low-index axes (e.g., [100] and [111]) result in overlapping projections of spinel $16c$ and $16d$ Wyckoff sites; these mixed-occupancy columns are indistinguishable from the DRX phase.
 Higher-order axes, such as [211], are impractical due to the extreme alignment precision required for atomic resolution.
 In contrast, the [110] projection (Figure \ref{fgr:Structure}a--c) resolves ``pure $16c$" and ``pure $16d$" columns, enabling clear differentiation between the emerging spinel and parent DRX orders.
 However, the [110] projection cannot distinguish between different spinel variants.
 As demonstrated in Figures \ref{fig:100_Interface_Example}c and \ref{fig:cases}a--\ref{fig:cases}d, distinct variants produce identical projected orderings in simulated STEM-HAADF contrast.
 This reflects a general consequence of symmetry reduction on a parent lattice, in which distinct variants related by lost symmetry operations can share identical projections along specific zone axes.
 As a result, a spinel variant cannot be objectively identified from the ordering of a domain alone, but can only be described by its atomic displacement relative to other variants.
 The characterization of spinel domains must therefore be centered around that of interfaces, and use Fourier filtering to detect ordering changes which would not otherwise be obvious.

 In a perfectly ordered single spinel variant, the two superlattice frequencies are fully phase-aligned, resulting in continuous $(\bar{1}1\bar{1})$ and $(\bar{1}11)$ fringes across the domain.
 This continuity is observed experimentally in the dashed circles of Figures \ref{fig:experimental}c and \ref{fig:experimental}d, and simulated in Figure \ref{fig:cases}d.
 This ideal case serves as a reference: any loss of fringe continuity indicates structural perturbations in $(\bar{1}1\bar{1})$ or $(\bar{1}11)$ plane periodicities.
 Depending on the relative displacement of the two variants, an interface may disrupt one, both, or neither of the two spinel plane spacings in projection.
 Table \ref{tab:discontinuity} sums up what Fourier filtering can theoretically reveal about \{100\} interfaces between all spinel variants of $\delta$-DRX, from the [110] zone axis.
 Fourier filtering enables the detection of 24 out of 28 simulated interfaces, and allows their classification among the four Fourier families described in Figures \ref{fig:cases}a, \ref{fig:cases}b, \ref{fig:cases}c, and \ref{fig:cases}d.